 Smart Speaker Statistics (Editor’s Choice):

-- The global market for smart speakers is worth $11.9 billion
+- The global smart speaker market is worth almost $12 billion

-- 25% of Americans own a smart speaker
+- A quarter of people in the US have a smart speaker

-- Amazon holds 28% of the global smart speaker market
+- Amazon’s share of the global smart speaker market is 28%

-- 69% of voice assistant users do their smart tasks via their speakers
+- Nearly 70% of voice assistant users do their smart tasks via their speakers

-- 32% of Americans aged 18 to 29 have a smart speaker at home
+- Over 30% of people in the US aged 18 to 29 have a smart speaker at home

-- 7 in 10 smart speaker owners have privacy concerns about their speakers
+- 70% of smart speaker owners have privacy concerns regarding their speakers